SyuQyu/bot-character-ai/README.md

    - `sessionTokenFromCharacterId`: Session token for authentication with the Character AI service.
    - `discordToken`: Discord bot token.
+   - `constants/listCharacters.js`: Contains the list of characters available for interaction.

 4. Run the bot: